Uberspace/lab/source/guide_directus.rst

 .. error::

-  This guide seems to be **broken** for the current versions of XYZ, we would be happy if you want to work on a solution and create a Pull Request.
+  This guide seems to be **broken** for the current versions of Directus, we would be happy if you want to work on a solution and create a Pull Request.
   See also the related issue: https://github.com/Uberspace/lab/issues/1581